pketh/pketh.github.io/_posts/2024-06-27-open-sourcing-kinopio.md

 By contrast, delivering software is more like delivering a gooey crying baby.
 It's alive.
 Squirming, growing, and changing because the technologies it relies on do too.
 Physical materials rarely change, but web browsers, operating systems, and servers sure do.

-The big benefit of open source for me is that it's another way to share the work that goes into Kinopio.
+The big benefit of public code for me is that it's another way to share the work that goes into Kinopio.
 One more piece of the puzzle, in between diagnosing bug reports, discussing feature requests, and sharing updates on social media.

 Some kind souls might [contribute changes](https://github.com/kinopio-club/kinopio-client/blob/main/CONTRIBUTING.md).
 But because Kinopio is such a complex interface-based app, I have no idea yet how often that'll happen.